 Once you've mastered the basics of object creation in Illustrator it's very easy to quickly fill a design with many vector elements, and pattern creation is a great way of doing this.
 Whereas once this would have involved a lot of time consuming, precise work, Illustrator now has a number of tools and tricks that make it easy to intricate repeating patterns.

 Through the next five steps I'll run through my five essential tips and tricks that you need to know when embarking on pattern creation in Illustrator, including using the Patterns panel.
 This tutorial was completed in CS6, but the techniques we explore here can be applied to any version of the programme.
 To expand your vector skills further, take a look at these amazing Illustrator tutorials.

 01. Create radial patterns

-02. Using pattern fills
+02. Use pattern fills

-03. Pattern panel
+03. Try the Pattern panel

-04. Working with blends
+04. Work with blends

-The blend options can be used to quickly create repeating objects and can then be used within the pattern generator.
+The blend options can be used to quickly create repeating objects and can then be used within the Pattern generator.
 Draw two simple shapes, in this case squares.
-Navigate to object > blend > blend options and select 'specified steps'.
+Navigate to 'Object > Blend > Blend options' and select 'Specified steps'.

-05. Applying patterns to 3D objects
+05. Apply patterns to 3D objects

-Hit preview to see how the cube will look and then click map art.
-In the symbol drop down, select your pattern swatch and apply it to one of the sides.
-Cycle through the different sides applying your pattern until you're satisfied with the results.
+Hit Preview to see how the cube will look and then click 'Map art'.
+In the symbol drop-down, select your pattern swatch and apply it to one of the sides.
+Cycle through the different sides, applying your pattern until you're satisfied with the results.